 Set a savings goal

 Along the way, track your spending and revisit your intentions.
-Check the iTunes and Google Play stores for mobile device apps, or use personal or cloud-based budgeting software to help you stay focused.
-You can also sign up for Compass, LGFCU’s online financial management, tool to help you stay focused.
+Check the mobile app stores for apps, or use personal or cloud-based budgeting software to help you stay focused.
+You can also sign up for Compass, LGFCU’s interactive money management service, to help you stay focused.
 It is important to be 100 percent comfortable with your decision to save.
 This way you’ll be more likely to stick to your budget and stay on track to meet your goal.

 Don’t borrow trouble